HoustonJ2013/Capstone_CV_Galvanize/README.md

 Interpreting faults in seismic image is difficult and tedious, especially in complex, highly faulted formations.
 Faults can be difficult to pick if they are steeply dipping, or if they are aligned such that they are not easily visible on Inlines or Crosslines.
 Inaccurate and incomplete interpretations often lead to missed pay, inefficient field development, miscorrelations, drilling hazards – and ultimately dry holes.There are many [state-of-art solutions](https://www.cgg.com/en/What-We-Do/GeoSoftware/Advanced-Seismic-Interpretation/Automated-Fault-Extraction) to speed up the process, these solutions fall in the region of feature engineering and hard to generalize.
 The current best practice is still semi-automatic or hand-picking by human experts.

 Why deep learning?
 Deep learning provides a paradigm for a true automatic seismic interpretation.
-Unlike traditionaly feature engineering, deep learning integrates informations from all the legacy interpreted projects and learns the best features that describe geological information by deeper layers.
-Unlike repetative hand-picking and correction from scratch in each project, it constantly improves quality by learning from new projects.
+Unlike traditional feature engineering, deep learning integrates information from all the legacy interpreted projects and learns the best features that describe geological information by deeper layers.
+Instead of repetative hand-picking and correction from scratch in each project, it constantly improves quality by learning from new projects.

 The challenges for a sucessful deep learning project are datasets and algorithms.
 For seismic interpretation, most of the interpreted data sets are proprietary assets of big oil companies, and it is not publicly available to deep learning community.
 The deep learning research in seismic exploration community is sitll in the early stage, and because of the uniqueness of the seismic interpretation, there is still no concensus which algorithm has good/best performance.